 - It is recommended to contract a consultant who is very familiar with the information systems in country and who knows how to navigate the government system.
 Statistical skills are not essential here.

 - It is also recommended to spread the days of work over a longer period (e.g. 30 days over 3 months) to account for the time needed to receive information.

-Choosing the option of the NIPN teams conducting the data landscape exercise has important added value: all the connections made with data providers during the exercise are really important to maintain within the team for the success of the NIPN project.
+There is one important advantage to the option of NIPN teams conducting the data landscape exercise themselves: the connections and relationships that are established with the data providers during the landscape exercise are extremely important for future engagement (data sharing, data analysis) and ultimately for the success of information platform.
 The data landscape exercise is an excellent opportunity to start building these relationships.

 In all cases, Terms of Reference must detail: